Frozen Shoulder vs Bursitis

 Bursitis is an inflammation of the bursa.
 A bursa is a fluid-filled sac that acts as a cushion between bones, tendons, joints, and muscles.
 It houses the fluid that lubricates the shoulder joint and keeps it healthy.
 Bursae vary in size depending on the individual and location in the body.
 Some bursae are located just beneath the skin’s surface while others are deep below muscles and other soft tissue.

-I know that the Trigenics® OAT Procedure can fix frozen shoulder, but what about bursitis?
+I know that the MCD Procedure can fix frozen shoulder, but what about bursitis?

-General Trigenics® treatments can resolve bursitis if the underlying condition is neuromuscular dysfunction.
+Dr. Oolo-Austin’s neuro-muscular treatments can resolve bursitis if the underlying causative condition is neurological muscular dysfunction.
 If there are muscular imbalances within the shoulder rotator cuff muscles (supraspinatus, infraspinatus, teres minor, and subscapularis), this can lead to impingement syndrome of the shoulder.
 This means that there isn’t enough space for the bursa and tendons in the subacromial space and hence these structures are irritated.
 This leads to inflammation.

 The rotator cuff muscles work together to depress the humerus (arm bone) so that there is adequate subacromial space.
 As soon as there is dysfunction with even one rotator cuff muscle, the deltoid muscles (the bigger superficial muscles in the shoulder) will overcompensate and elevate the humeral bone resulting in reduced subacromial space and therefore impingement syndrome of the shoulder.
-Trigenics® is an advanced soft-tissue assessment and treatment system that expertly assesses and corrects neuromuscular imbalances.
+Dr. Oolo-Austin is the originator of a unique neurological muscular, advanced functional soft-tissue assessment and treatment system that expertly assesses and corrects neuromuscular imbalances.
+The specialized procedure he will usually use for a shoulder bursitis with should impingement is called his Myoneural Shoulder Impingement Procedure or “MSIP”.